ec-jrc/re3gistry/documentation/user-manual.md

 #### Ordering a field

 The first column of the table, "Display order", is responsible for managing the order where to place a field.
-The user can easily reorder each field by using the grag and drop feature.
+The user can easily reorder each field by using the drag and drop feature.

 The order set here will be reflected both in the editing interface and in the public web application.